About – Indian Yoga Association

-Indian Yoga Association – A self-regulatory body Of Leading Yoga Institutions of India
+Indian Yoga Association – A self-regulatory Body of Yoga Organizations

 Indian Yoga Association is a registered society, Registered Under the Society Registration Act of 1860 bearing Registration No: Sl/63761/2008 , Dated on 31st October, 2008 with Registered address: 68, Ashoka Road, New Delhi – 110001, India